lancedb/lancedb/docs/src/examples/index_js.md

 # Examples

-Here are some of the examples, projects and applications using native javascript library.
+Here are some of the examples, projects and applications using vectordb native javascript library.
 Find more on [VectorDB Recipes](https://github.com/lancedb/vectordb-recipes)

 | Example | Scripts  |